Leanderrr/project/old readme.md

 - I can produce higher pitched sound if I scream loudly (interesting).<br>
 - That girl can sing higher notes than her boyfriend.<br>
 - That person does not sing the notes that the main instruments plays, but it does not sound bad -> That person is playing in the same scale.<br>
-- The cello uses vibrato and that changes the pitch of the sound, piano does not change pitch over time.
+- The cello uses vibrato, which changes the pitch of the sound, piano does not change pitch over time.
 The best vibrato oscillates 4 times per second, but on average just a bit lower than the desired frequency.<br>
 - Multiple tones are present in the sound even when only one piano key is being played!<br>
 - If I try to increase my pitch, my voice skips a couple of notes. <br>